-Locking LATE FLAME
+Flame error is indicated by Locking LATE FLAME or Blocking FALSE FLAME.

-Blocking FALSE FLAME

-These errors signify flame error.
 This may be caused by a failed or leaky gas valve or a flame detector malfunction.
 If gas valve leakage is suspected, the unit must be isolated by turning off the main gas supply line.
 Qualified and knowledgeable service personnel must be called to evaluate and repair/replace the failed parts.

-5.5.9 Stack Problem
+5.5.9 Blocked Flue

-BLOCKED_FLUE_indicates that the high exhaust back pressure switch has tripped.
-This may be caused by a blocked stack, a blocked air inlet, or a blocked condensate system.
+High exhaust back pressure is indicated by BLOCKED FLUE.
+The cause may be a blocked stack, a blocked air inlet, or a blocked condensate system.
 When the blockage is removed, the boiler will automatically restart.